jeroen94704/klepcbgen/README.md

 # Future improvements

+* Smarter way to group keys in rows and columns, as the current approach does not even allow for a full 104-key layout
+* Support foorprints with stabilizers for vertical keys (numpad enter and 0)
+* Add the option to use Alps footprints (Supported in KiCad as Matias switches)
+* Support ISO-ENTER
+* Support rotated keys

-I have a bunch of ideas for this generator, such as:
+I also have a bunch of ideas for this generator, such as:

 * A board outline compatible with [swillkb's online Plate&Case Builder](http://builder.swillkb.com/).
 * Lighting: obviously RGB is all the rage, so I would like to add options to generate a PCB which includes lighting